larsgw/svm/README.md

 I don't know.
 For support, [submit an issue](https://github.com/larsgw/svm/issues/new) with relevant details (e.g. `*.svm` file, error message, Node.js version).

 ### My model compiles, but doesn't work.
 What's the problem?
 Probably your browser.
-Again the webviewer isn't perfect, but the main problem is probably your browser not supporting the CSS (likely) or an error in the JS (possible).
+Again, the webviewer isn't perfect, but the main problem is probably your browser not supporting the CSS or JS.
 It really depends on the type of problem you're having.
 Please [submit an issue](https://github.com/larsgw/svm/issues/new) with relevant details (e.g. browser version, problem, screenshots, error messages).

 ### Why not use [A-Frame](https://aframe.io/), [xml3d](http://xml3d.org/), etc.?
 Those use WebGL, and my main goal is using HTML+CSS3D.
 This has advantages, like viewing element hierarchy and CSS in common debug environments, selecting text, embedding video's and pages, and not having to learn how to use WebGL.